darkwebdesign/symfony-addon-pack/doc/reference/forms/types/boolean-type.md

 # BooleanType

-This form field type is used to transform user selected/entered data to booleans.
+This form field type is used to transform user selected values to booleans.

 ```text
 Note: In contradiction to the CheckboxType provided by Symfony, this form field type offers a tri-state boolean